mathesar-foundation/mathesar/docs/docs/install/docker/index.md

 ## Prerequisites
 !!! warning ""
-    This installation procedure is intended for users who want to run a bare-bones version of the Mathesar Webserver.
+    This installation procedure is intended for users who want to run a bare-bones version of the Mathesar web server.
 It is assumed you already have services like a reverse proxy needed for running a production server.
 To set up a proper production server, please refer to the [Docker Compose Installation Documentation](../docker-compose/index.md).

 - You need [Docker](https://docs.docker.com/get-docker/)
     - We have tested with Docker v23.
 Older versions may not work.
 - Permission to run Docker containers
 - A Postgres database.
 Ensure the external database can accept network connections from your Mathesar server.
 - Have the following information handy before installation: